Skip to main content

 How Long Does It Take To Plan a Cross-Country Road Trip?

-How long it takes to plan a cross-country road trip depends on the length of your trip and the level of detail going into your plans.
-Basic plans with a smaller itinerary will take only a few weeks to plan, while a more detailed and scheduled itinerary will take several months to plan.
+How long it takes to plan a cross country road trip depends on the length of your trip and the level of detail going into your plans.
+Basic plans with a smaller itinerary will take only a few weeks to plan, while a more detailed and scheduled itinerary may take a month or longer to plan depending on how specific you are with the itinerary.

 When Is the Best Time of Year To Take a Cross-Country Road Trip?